 French troops in the United Nations interim force in Lebanon on Wednesday (10 May) completed their redeployment around the ancient port of Tyre.

-French troops in the United Nations interim force in Lebanon on Wednesday (10 May) completed their redeployment around the ancient port of Tyre.
+Background: French troops in the United Nations interim force in Lebanon on Wednesday (10 May) completed their redeployment around the ancient port of Tyre.
 A French officer said the new deployment, extending from the coastal area to the hilltops east of Tyre, would give the U.N. force wide control to block guerrilla infiltration into areas evacuated by Israeli forces.
 The move came a day after Norwegian U.N. forces had clashed with Palestinian guerrillas in the village of Kaukaba.

 SYNOPSIS: A helicopter flying a wounded man into the U.N. field hospital at Nakoura, near the Mediterranean coast. revealed that the Norwegian contingent had run into trouble.